برجاء الإنتظار ...

 Paediatric population

-The use of lansoproazole is not recommended in children as clinical data are limited (see also section 5.2).
+The use of lansoprazole is not recommended in children as clinical data are limited (see section 5.2) and juvenile animal studies have findings of currently unknown human relevance (see section 5.3).
 Treatment of small children below one year of age should be avoided as available data have not shown beneficial effects in the treatment of gastro-oesophageal reflux disease.

 Method of administration